 Dawanda team monitors trends on the site, and afterward compile lists and features for Dawanda’s members.
 So you can be sure that buyers will find your product if it meets necessary criteria.
-And the unique feature of DaWanda is its search function for gifts.
-The buyer simply chooses by categories for whom he`d like to buy a gift (as example – for a girlfriend) and gets featured items.
+One of the unique features of DaWanda is its search function for gifts.
+The buyer simply chooses by categories for whom he`d like to buy a gift (as an example – for a girlfriend) and gets featured items.
 Also, a pretty straightforward process of shop opening is a strong argument for the sellers on Dawanda.

 - A wide and international audience of customers

 - Quick and easy shop opening, with comprehensive sales statistics

 - Support and assistance in marketing your shop and label

 - Listing fees – 0.10, 0.20, 0.30€ for sales price of <=10, 20 and >=20€ accordingly

 - 9,5 % commission on the sales price